 Musical DIRECTION (ON STAGE / PERFORMANCE)

-Current & upcoming credits: 'Sweeney Todd' (Liverpool Everyman & Playhouse).
+Current & upcoming credits: 'Sweeney Todd' (Liverpool Everyman & Playhouse); ‘Mr Gum and the Dancing Bear - the Musical’ (National Theatre).

 Recent credits include: 'Don Quixote' (West End for Royal Shakespeare Company / Nimax Theatres); 'Can't Wait for Christmas!'
 (Orange Tree Theatre); 'Pericles' (National Theatre); 'Miss Littlewood' & 'The Fantastic Follies of Mrs Rich' (RSC); 'Our Town' & 'Twelfth Night' (both Royal Exchange Theatre, Manchester); 'Extra Yarn' (Orange Tree Theatre); 'The Grinning Man' (Bristol Old Vic); 'A Midsummer Night's Dream' (RSC).